-Back when I started this blog (many beers ago), I highlighted a tip that allows you to send text messages from email for free.
+Back when I started this site (many beers ago), I highlighted a tip that allows you to send text messages from email for free.
 At the time, this was a money saver, with how people used their phones – texting wasn’t cheap and you could send an email from a desktop and save the mobile text message fee with your wireless carrier.

 It was a nice little money saving tip at the time, but the way people use their phones today is now completely different, so it’s not quite as relevant.
 People may be sending text messages via email, but they are doing it from their mobile phones, if at all.
 And text messages today are cheap.
 Many of the cheapest data plans come with unlimited text messages built in to the plan.

 However, data is not cheap (check out my article on how to cut data usage on iPhone & Android).
 And with free text messaging, one might find it beneficial to do the reverse today – send text messages to email.

 Learning how to send text messages to email can come in handy in a number of scenarios: